-The School of Nursing is launching the Clinical Nurse Specialist–Adult/Gerontology Capstone Certificate in fall 2017.
-Clinical Nurse Specialists (CNSs) improve the health and well-being of patients, enhance the practice of nurses and nursing units, and improve the quality of health organizations and systems of care.
-The program will allow Clinical Nurse Specialists to pursue the formal education and certification necessary to support their title and role.
+Clinical nurse specialists (CNSs) improve the health and well-being of patients, enhance the practice of nurses and nursing units, and improve the quality of health organizations and systems of care.
+The program will allow clinical nurse specialists to pursue the formal education and certification necessary to support their title and role.
 Completion of the certification provides the academic credentials required for nurses to sit for national certification as a Clinical Nurse Specialist.

 The 15 credits of required courses will be completed over three terms, fall, spring, and summer.